 3. Traditional IRA Income Restrictions to Deduct Contributions Rise

-Contribution limits for IRAs remained unchanged at $5,500 (plus $1,000 as a catch-up contribution if you are 50 or older).
-However, the IRS did announce a few other tax changes that impact IRAs.
+Contribution limits for IRAs remain unchanged at $6,000 if you are under 50 years old and $7,000 if you are 50 or older.
+However, the IRS did announce a few other tax changes that impact IRAs in 2021.
 First, if you are covered by an employer-sponsored plan, your income limit when you’ll still get a deduction for contributing increases.